heyucool/gitskills/README.md

 # gitskills
 test clone

-this is some change in dev1
+this is some changes in dev1

 this is some change in dev2
 this is some feature hahaha.